Acrylic paint: Difference between acrylic and watercolor paint

-The biggest difference is that acrylic paint is opaque, whereas watercolor paint is translucent in nature.
+The biggest difference is that acrylic paint is opaque, whereas watercolor paint is translucent by nature.
 Watercolors take about 5 to 15 minutes to dry while acrylics take about 10 to 20 minutes.
 In order to change the tone or shade of a watercolor pigment, one changes the percentage of water mixed in to the color.
 For brighter colors, one adds more water.
 For darker colors, one adds less water.
 In order to create lighter or darker colors with acrylic paints, one adds white or black.

 Another difference is that watercolors must be painted onto a porous surface, primarily watercolor paper.
 Acrylic paints can be used on many different surfaces.

 Both acrylic and watercolor are easy to clean up with water.
 Acrylic paint should be cleaned with soap and water immediately following use.
 Watercolor paint can be cleaned with just water.